anna-m-h5/anna-m-h5/README.md

 ## Hi there, I'm Anna 👋
 Pronouns: she/her

-I’m an MLIS student at Drexel University, and in my current coursework, I'm learning about digital curation/stewardship, metadata & resource description, and information & social justice.
+I’m an MLIS student at Drexel University, and in my current coursework, I'm learning about:
++ digital curation/stewardship,
++ metadata & resource description
++ information & social justice.

-+ I would love to learn basic Python!!
+I would love to learn basic Python!!